Northern Territory

 The archaeological history of the Northern Territory may have begun more than 60,000 years ago when humans first settled this region of the Sahul Continent.
 From at least the 18th century, Makassan traders began a relationship with the indigenous people of the Northern Territory around the trading of trepang.
-The coast of the territory was first seen by Europeans in the 17th century.
+The coast of the Territory was first seen by Europeans in the 17th century.
 The British were the first Europeans to attempt to settle the coastal regions.
 After three failed attempts to establish a settlement (1824–1828, 1838–1849, and 1864–1866), success was achieved in 1869 with the establishment of a settlement at Port Darwin.

 The economy is based largely on mining and petroleum, which during 2018–2019 contributed 23% of the gross state product, or $5.68 billion, accounting for 92.4% of exports.

-The territory's population is concentrated in coastal regions and along the Stuart Highway.
+The Territory's population is concentrated in coastal regions and along the Stuart Highway.
 Besides the capital of Darwin, the major settlements are (in order of size) Palmerston, Alice Springs, Katherine, Nhulunbuy and Tennant Creek.
-Residents of the Northern Territory are often known simply as "Territorians" and fully as "Northern Territorians", or more informally as "Top Enders" and "Centralians".
+Residents of the Northern Territory are often known as "Territorians".

 History

+Pre-colonial

-Humans have lived in the present area of the Northern Territory since at least 48,400 to 68,700 years ago, and for at least the last five centuries of that time, extensive seasonal trade links existed between the Indigenous peoples of this area and traders from what is now the region of Sulawesi in Indonesia.
+Humans have lived in the present area of the Northern Territory since at least 48,400 to 68,700 years ago.

+From the 17th or 18th century AD onwards, traders from Sulawesi established extensive seasonal trade links with the Indigenous peoples of Kimberley region, the modern-day Northern Territory, and Arnhem Land.
+They collected trepang (sea cucumber) for Chinese markets and introduced several goods and technologies to the Indigenous peoples.
+There is significant evidence of contact with Makassan fishers in examples of Indigenous Australian rock art and bark painting of northern Australia, with the Makassan perahu a prominent feature.

+Colonial administration

 With the coming of the British, there were four early attempts to settle the harsh environment of the northern coast, of which three failed in starvation and despair.
 The land now occupied by the Northern Territory was part of colonial New South Wales from 1825 to 1863, except for a brief time from February to December 1846, when it was part of the short-lived colony of North Australia.
-The Northern Territory was part of South Australia from 1863 to 1911.
-Under the administration of colonial South Australia, the overland telegraph was constructed between 1870 and 1872.
+The Northern Territory was part of South Australia from 1863 to 1911, and under its administration the Overland Telegraph Line was constructed between 1870 and 1872.

-From its establishment in 1869 the Port of Darwin was the major Territory supply for many decades.
+From its establishment in 1869, the Port Darwin was the major supply point for the Territory for many decades.